tiian/tiian.github.io/lixa/performances/performances.md

 ![Total Latency - Average Values and Std Dev](chart_008d.png)

 The last chart of the serie shows the average value of the total latency introduced by LIXA and the standard deviation of the total latency; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
-The *traditional* state engine provides in this scenario a better performance than *journal* state engine.
+The *traditional* state engine provides in this scenario a better performance than the *journal* state engine.

 #### Linux Key Metrics